The-Gopro336-Archive/PyroClient-Deobf/README.md

  used fernflower instead of cfr, becuase it better handles the deobfuscated code

  Credit to Crystallinqq for the cracked jar, which was used for this.

+ dmca if ur a pedophile, a registered sex offender, british and if you groom children :^)